CWolfs/MissionControl-Site/docs/support.md

 title: Support
 ---

 I'm Richard 'CWolf' Griffiths.
 I'm a developer at a small games company called [Rogue Vector](https://www.roguevector.com) who also works on projects on the side.
-My main side projects is modding for BattleTech game and I've created a few useful mods.
+My main side project is modding for BattleTech game and I've created a few useful mods, such as BTDebug, ConverseTek and Mission Control.

 If you enjoy my mods and my efforts to bring new content and experiences to BattleTech - feel free to support me by [Buying me a Coffee](https://www.buymeacoffee.com/NFLgCRS).